 The Inflation Reduction Act that was signed into law is meant to address global warming and slow down climate change.
 That means there are some spectacular benefits for Katahdin Cedar Log Home owners who add green energy and include efficiency measures inside their homes.
-Let’s review the energy efficient home improvement measures available beginning this year, which are also applicable to new construction!
+Let’s review the energy efficient home improvement measures available, which are also applicable to new construction!

 Energy Efficiency Home Improvement Credit